 The main island of Madeira is volcanic, green and rugged, with high cliffs, pebbly beaches and settlements on deltas of the Fajã River.
-Funchal is the capital and it has botanic gardens and is known for its harbor and a large
+Funchal is the capital and it has botanic gardens and is known for its harbour and a large

 New Year's fireworks show.

 Madeira Island is one of Europe's most beautiful travel locations with many thousands of tourists returning year after year.

 Why?
 It offers not only an all year round summer climate, as well as, wonderful fauna and flora, but it is also virtually crime-free and one of the safest holiday destinations in the world!

 The Penteada Olympic Pools Complex was inaugurated on September 25, 2004, is considered one of Portugal's most modern and sophisticated swimming venues at an European level.

 The complex is set over an impressive five floors and includes an Olympic sized competition pool, a diving pool, a 25m pool and a training pool.